Navid200/xDrip/docs/Updates.md

 #### **Install a Nightly while on the Beta channel**
 If you want to install a Nightly release, you don't have to select the Nightly channel.
 Just find the release you want looking at the release notes.
-Tap on the link.
-[Download](./Download-xDrip.md) and [install](./Install.md).
+Tap on the corresponding link, [download](./Download-xDrip.md), and [install](./Install.md).
 <br/>

 ---